 s2id, along with its position (latitude, longitude) in decimal degrees.

-- The anchorage data set continues to be extended by incorporating user contributed anchorages, as well as regional or country-specific anchorages databases (such as one provided by the Indonesian Ministry of Marine Affairs and Fisheries).
+- The anchorages data set continues to be extended by incorporating user contributed anchorages, as well as regional or country-specific anchorages databases (such as one provided by the Indonesian Ministry of Marine Affairs and Fisheries).
 All contributed anchorages and their locations(lat/lon) take precedence over AIS derived locations within a given s2 cell.

 The raw anchorage data is useful, but we have also sought to name each anchorage point (s2id) by referencing publicly available datasets and provisionally applying names to each anchorage.
 Often, a single port is made up of a number of different anchorages.
-We assigned names to anchorages, grouping anchorages into ports using a multistep process and 3 primary data sources:
+We assigned names to anchorages, grouping anchorages into ports using a multistep process and several primary data sources:

 - World Port Index.
 Current data on Github.